 In Africa, 66 million women suffer from depression, it is the number one cause of disability for African women.
 The impact of depression is wide-ranging and severe.
 It includes greater food insecurity, substantial economic insecurity with decreased income, lower education and literacy levels, lost productivity and absenteeism from work, as well as poorer health outcomes for both the women and their children.
 Evidence shows that when you treat a depressed woman, it not only improves her life, but also those of her children, and her community.

 StrongMinds implements an innovative and rigorously tested therapeutic model to treat depression in low-income African women.
 The model uses Group Interpersonal Psychotherapy (IPT-G) in a culturally adapted format delivered by local women.
 On average, over 80% of the women StrongMinds treats are depression-free at the conclusion of therapy, and remain depression-free six months after treatment ends.
 These results are sustained years into her future.

 Exponential growth is needed to end the depression epidemic in Africa.
-Over the past six years, StrongMinds has built a robust program that demonstrates the efficacy of their methods and their ability to expand geographically and minimise costs.
+Over the past nine years, StrongMinds has built a robust program that demonstrates the efficacy of their methods and their ability to expand geographically and minimise costs.
 They have established winning partnerships, with proven impact and significant return on investment.
 The organisation is now poised to scale their model through sustainable partnerships with governments and international non-governmental organisations, broadening the lasting social impact that is seen when women regain their mental health.